 Providers completing the Abbreviated Application in one review cycle must complete the Standard Application at the time of their next review.
 If the provider receives a three or four year term of recognition after submitting the Standard Application, they will once again be eligible to complete an Abbreviated Application.

 Providers eligible to complete the Abbreviated Application will be notified by ADA CERP.

 Standard Application for Continued Recognition

 Providers that submitted an Abbreviated Application at the time of their last review, or received a 2-year term of recognition, must complete the Standard Application for Recognition.
-Providers will receive application materials for continued recognition approximately 12 months prior to the end of the current recognition term.
-Providers may also download the current ADA CERP Standard Application for Recognition (DOC).
+Providers will receive application materials for continued recognition approximately 12 months prior to the end of the current recognition term, or may download the current ADA CERP Standard Application for Recognition (DOCX).

 Applications for recognition and continued recognition are accepted and reviewed by the ADA CERP Committee twice a year.
 Important dates for the 2013 review cycle are listed in the table below.

 |ADA CERP Committee meeting||September 26-27, 2013||March 27-28, 2014|

 All ADA CERP-recognized providers are required to pay an annual fee, as well as an application fee.
 ADA CERP fees are based on the operating expenses of the program.